Key Takeaway

 Scenario 1: Monthly Family Support ($300)

-Best choice: M-Pesa via Sendwave
+Best option: M-Pesa via Sendwave

 - Fast delivery